 Autoimmune diseases like: Rheumatoid arthritis, Scleroderma and Systemic lupus erythematosus 25.

-types of Artificial Saliva
+Types of Artificial Saliva

 Artificial saliva is used to treat salivary dysfunction by replacing or enhancing lost functions.
 They can be:

 Natural salivary molecules: Biocompatible and derived from natural sources.
 The examples of natural salivary substitutes: water and milk.